ngugisimon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr -d c | tr -d C -- script that removes all letters c and C from input

 rev -- script that reverse its input

+cut -d":" -f1,6 /etc/passwd | sort -- script that displays all users and their home directories, sorted by users